lumi-a/masters-thesis/thesis.typ

   $
   and at least one of those inequalities is strict.
 The *Pareto-set* $P(I)$ is the set of all solutions that are not dominated by any other solution.

-  TODO: Not really a set.
-Maybe do use index-vectors.
+  #TODO[Not really a set.
+Maybe do use index-vectors.]
 ]
 See @fig-example-knapsack for an exmaple.
 There, the Pareto-set has size $15$, much smaller than $2^6$, the size of the entire solution-space.
 In fact, the Pareto-set is usually small in practice @moitraSmoothed @RoeglinBookChapter, hence one approach to finding an optimal solution is to compute the Pareto-Set $P(I)$ and finding a solution in $P(I)$ that maximizes the objective.
 If $P(I)$ has already been computed, a simple linear search yields an optimal solution in time $O(|P(I)|)$.